Skip to main content

 The fatty acid composition differs in different organisms:

-As there are essential amino acids that cannot be synthesized by humans, there are also essential fatty acids that must be supplied by the diet.
-There are only two, one each in the n-6 and n-3 classes:
+As there are essential amino acids that humans cannot synthesize, there are also essential fatty acids that the diet must supply.
+There are only two, one each, in the n-6 and n-3 classes:

-Many studies support the claim that diets high in fish that contain abundant ω-3 fatty acids, in particular EPA and DHA, reduce inflammation and cardiovascular disease. ω-3 fatty acids are abundant in high-oil fish (salmon, tuna, sardines), and lower in cod, flounder, snapper, shark, and tilapia.
+Many studies support the claim that diets high in fish containing abundant ω-3 fatty acids, particularly EPA and DHA, reduce inflammation and cardiovascular disease. ω-3 fatty acids are abundant in high-oil fish (salmon, tuna, sardines) and lower in cod, flounder, snapper, shark, and tilapia.

-Some suggest that contrary to images of early hominids as hunters and scavengers of meat, human brain development might have required the consumption of fish which is highly enriched in arachidonic and docosahexaenoic acids.
-A large percentage of the brain consists of lipids, which are highly enriched in these two fatty acids.
+Some suggest that contrary to images of early hominids as hunters and scavengers of meat, human brain development might have required the consumption of fish, which is highly enriched in arachidonic and docosahexaenoic acids.
+The brain contains lipids that are highly enriched in these two fatty acids.
 These fatty acids are necessary for the proper development of the human brain and in adults.
 Deficiencies in these might contribute to ADHD, dementia, and dyslexia.
-These fatty acids are essential in the diet and probably could not have been derived in high enough amounts from the eating of the brains of other animals.
-The mechanism for the protective effects of n-3 fatty acids in health will be explored later in the course when we discuss prostaglandins synthesis and signal transduction.
+These fatty acids are essential in the diet.
+The mechanism for the protective effects of n-3 fatty acids in health will be explored later in the course when we discuss prostaglandin synthesis and signal transduction.

 Aggregates of Fatty Acids in Aqueous Solution: Micelles

 Structure determines both properties and function.
-It should be obvious that free, unesterified fatty acids are very (but not completely) insoluble in water.
-When added to water, they saturate the solution at a very low concentration and then phase separate out into aggregates called micelles.
-The structure of a micelle formed from dodecylsulfate, a common detergent with a sulfate instead of a carboxylate head group, is shown below.
-All of the nonpolar Cs and Hs of the long alkyl chains are "buried" and are not exposed to water, whereas the sulfate head groups are solvent exposed.
+It should be evident that free, unesterified fatty acids are very (but not completely) insoluble in water.
+When added to water, they saturate the solution at very low concentrations and then undergo a phase separation to produce aggregates called micelles.
+The micelle structure formed from dodecyl sulfate, a common detergent with a sulfate instead of a carboxylate head group, is shown below.
+All the nonpolar Cs and Hs of the long alkyl chains are "buried" and are not exposed to water, whereas the sulfate head groups are solvent-exposed.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of image